 Bleeding Kansas Facts

-Southerners wanted to reduce the Northern advantage in Congress and preserve slavery while the many Northerners wanted to prevent the spread of slavery at all costs
+Southerners wanted to reduce the Northern advantage in Congress and preserve slavery, while many Northerners wanted to prevent the spread of slavery at all costs

-The residents that opposed slavery’s expansion formed their own legislature and argued that they were the majority and that the government should respect their wishes.
+The residents who opposed slavery's expansion formed their own legislature and argued that they were the majority and that the government should respect their wishes.